SnowzNZ/HD2SD/README.md

 ## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE.md](./LICENSE.md) file for details
+This project is licensed under the GPL-3.0 License - see [LICENSE.md](./LICENSE.md) for more details.